bharadwajap/gameofthree-event-service/README.md

 ### How to Build and Run
 Project is build using Maven.

-Run below commands to bring both the players up and running.
-Based on the configuration files, both players run on different ports with different application names.
+Run below command to bring the event service up and running.

 `java -jar gameofthree-event-service-0.0.1-SNAPSHOT.jar`